dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ## Media Providers

-Media providers are in a preview/unfinished state, this documentation will be updated when they are more stable.

 The idea behind this is take advance of the browser media capabilities and the official frameworks from legit projects or companies to display media on the ui allowing it's state to be controlled from the thing channels or the configured speaker voice commands.

+Sources for each media providers can be locally configured in a json file containing an object where the keys are the human name of the source and the value the source id (url, youtube id, spotify uri...).

 There are currently 4 media providers:

 ### WebVideo

-Uses a video element to play the configured url.
+Uses a web video element to play the provided url.

-Currently you can just play videos here using the related channel.
+You can send a url using the associated channel.

+The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/web-audio.json'.

 ### WebAudio

-Uses a audio element to play the configured url.
+Uses a web audio element to play the configured url.

-Currently you can just play music here using the related channel.
+You can send a url using the associated channel.

+The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/web-video.json'.

 ### YouTube

 No YouTube code is loaded until you play a video.
 Uses the official YouTube iframe api.

+The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/youtube.json' or fallback to the YouTube search.

-For the search functionalities to work you need to have configured your api key for a Google Cloud project.
+For the YouTube search functionalities to work you need to have configured your api key for a Google Cloud project.
-You can check the first step on the 'Calling the API' section [here](https://developers.google.com/youtube/v3/docs#calling-the-api), then enable youtube data api with this link (with your project id) 'https://console.developers.google.com/apis/api/youtube.googleapis.com/overview?project=$PROJECT_ID_HERE'.
+You can check the first step on the 'Calling the API' section [here](https://developers.google.com/youtube/v3/docs#calling-the-api), then enable YouTube Data API with this link (with your project id) 'https://console.developers.google.com/apis/api/youtube.googleapis.com/overview?project=$PROJECT_ID_HERE'.

-If the search returns a channel the its 'upload videos playlist' will be loaded on the iframe.
+If the search returns a channel, its 'uploaded videos playlist' will be loaded on the iframe.

 Be aware that the YouTube data api have quotas.
 You can use the search around 100 times per day.